 2. Negative Cash Flow

-A negative cash flow may indicate that the company is aggressively investing in its future, or that it is experiencing financial troubles.
-Negative cash flow may reflect a company’s growth phase, in which investment in assets and expansion outpaces current cash generation, but it may also imply underlying profitability or liquidity difficulties if not managed appropriately.
+A negative cash flow may indicate that the company is aggressively investing in its future or that it is experiencing financial troubles.
+Negative cash flow may reflect a company’s growth phase, in which investment in assets and expansion outpace current cash generation, but it may also imply underlying profitability or liquidity difficulties if not managed appropriately.

 3. Free Cash Flow